Abstract-Foundation/examples/smart-contract-accounts/README.md

    yarn
    ```

-3. Use [Hardhat](https://hardhat.org/) to run `yarn compile` and compile the `MyPaymaster` smart contract.
+3. Use [Hardhat](https://hardhat.org/) to run `yarn compile` and compile the `BasicAccount` smart contract.

-## Deploy & Use the Paymaster
+## Deploy & Use the Smart Contract Wallet

-To demo the code, deploy and submit a gas-sponsored transaction from a wallet:
+To demo the code, deploy and submit a transaction from the smart contract wallet, by:

 1. Compiling the contracts.